 Sexual abuse is a form of physical abuse, which is the act of non-consensual contact of any type with an elderly adult.
 This mistreatment can be sexual contact with anyone, who is not capable of giving consent.

 Sexual abuse and rape are not limited to unwanted touching.
 So this includes all types of sexual assault, battery, including rape, sodomy, sexually explicit photographing, and coerced nudity.

 The signs and symptoms include, but are not limited to:

-- The report by an elderly person of being sexually assaulted or raped.
+- The report by an older adult of being sexually assaulted or raped.

 - Bruising around the breasts or genital area.